 How can I improve throughput when I have tax exempt transactions?

-While pay at the pump is very convenient for many gas retailers, it is not capable of more complex transactions.
+While pay at the pump is very convenient for many gas retailers, it is not capable of more complex transactions such as tax exempt sales.
 Having a point of sale system able to process tax exemptions and submit tax rebate forms during a transaction is essential for high-volume service stations.
 It will compensate for the time lost by having the customers walk into the store to pay.
 A good point of sale paired with experienced staff members will make the processing of tax exempt fuel and tobacco sales easy and convenient.
 All this while maintaining the standard of record keeping deemed necessary by the province in which they operate.
 This is not to say that fuel retailers who process tax exemptions should shy away from upgrading their pumps.
 It is simply a necessity to have payment alternatives for tax exempt customers.

 Pay at the pump tax exemptions are simply not possible, so it makes it impossible for eligible customers to get their exemptions.
 A service station must have an efficient POS instead.
 Like mentioned previously, a well-equipped point of sale will expedite the payment and record keeping process significantly.
 Though some provinces only accept paper rebate forms, experienced POS providers are capable of simplifying transaction records and form filling.
 Through an electronic system merchants can capture all necessary information during the transaction rather than after the fact.
 In provinces that accept electronic submissions, these systems save even more time by automatically submitting claims in real-time.
 This can be as they complete the transaction or whenever they make a batch submission.